-Animal Charity Evaluators recognizes everyone’s inherent worth and is committed to providing a professional and safe work environment free from discrimination, bullying and non-sexual harassment, sexual and gender-related harassment, other inappropriate conduct, and retaliation (summarized as “discrimination and harassment” throughout the rest of this policy).
+ACE recognizes everyone’s inherent worth and is committed to providing a professional and safe work environment free from discrimination, bullying and non-sexual harassment, sexual and gender-related harassment, other inappropriate conduct, and retaliation (summarized as “discrimination and harassment” throughout the rest of this policy).

 Discrimination and harassment can have significant negative effects on the mental, emotional, and physical wellbeing of the individuals experiencing these harmful behaviors and may also affect the wellbeing of bystanders witnessing these harmful behaviors.
-In addition to their insidious effects on indviduals, discrimination and harassment also harm team morale; the overall culture, productivity, and long-term sustainability of the organization; and, ultimately, our ability to carry out our organizational mission and impact animals.
+In addition to their insidious effects on individuals, discrimination and harassment also harm team morale; the overall culture, productivity, and long-term sustainability of the organization; and, ultimately, our ability to carry out our organizational mission and impact animals.

 We have therefore developed this policy to demonstrate our commitment to complying with all non-discrimination and anti-harassment laws in all of the countries in which we operate and to create an organizational culture in which everyone is treated with dignity and respect.

-People To Whom This Policy Applies
+People to Whom This Policy Applies

 This policy, prohibiting discrimination and harassment, applies to all ACE employees, interns, select contractors, and board members (hereafter referred to as “ACE Team Members”).
 ACE Team Members are expected to implement this policy in relation to each other and “ACE Clients” (advisory board members, donors, partners, consultants, vendors, volunteers, supporters, and all other parties with whom we may interact on business grounds).